Special offer

 6. Resolve issues and make changes

-Using all of your data and research, determine what changes you need to make to create an effective customer journey.
-Create actionable steps to put those changes into effect.
-Then, revisit the customer journey to see how the changes are affecting the experience.
+You can use the information you gather to identify changes and develop actionable steps to create an effective customer journey.
+Then, revisit the customer journey to see how the changes affect the experience.

 Customer journey map template

-Objective: List what you hope to accomplish and the departments or people the map is intended to inform.
+• Objective: [List the goals and the departments or people the map will aid.]

-Customer persona: Detail the persona of your target audience.
+• Customer persona: [Detail characteristics of your target audience.]

-Data: Use your research to outline the customer persona’s patterns and concerns when interacting with your company.
+• Data: [Outline the customer’s patterns and concerns when interacting with your company based on your research.]

-Touchpoints: Explain where and how often the customer persona comes in contact with your business.
+• Touchpoints: [Explain where and how often the customer interacts with your business.]

-Personal experience of the customer’s journey: Write out your thoughts and impressions of the customer journey.
+• Personal experience of the customer’s journey: [Describe your thoughts and impressions of the customer journey.]

 Customer journey mapping example